- About us

 Lesley has been working with deaf people since the 1990's.
 Her career has seen her working as a nurse and midwife, lipspeaker and notetaker.
 She is currently training to be a BSL interpreter.

-Lesley is the Chair of the Association of Lipspeakers, having formerly been treasurer and vice-chair.
+Lesley is the Chair of the Association of Lipspeakers with Additional Sign having formerly been Chair, vice-chair and treasurer of the Association of Lipspeakers.
 She is a qualified assessor and a regular contributor to discussions and proposals by deaf led groups and publications.

 Lesley was the Signature regional winner for Learner of the Year 2012 and the Signature Communication Professional of the Year 2013.